Preparing kids for swimming lessons06/01/2016 Parents

 Help from Discovery Duckling and friends in preparing kids for swimming lessons

-The ASA has created a special story book which helps toddlers and young children to get ready for their first swimming lessons.
+Swim England has created a special story book which helps toddlers and young children to get ready for their first swimming lessons.
 Parents and carers can use it to show children what the first steps of learning to swim are like.
 It is a great way to show how much fun they can have in water from an early age.

 You can also use the book to record and celebrate the progress your child is making on their learn to swim journey.